Michelino da Besozzo

 Michelino Molinari da Besozzo (c.
 1370 - c.
-1455) was a notable fifteenth century Italian painter and illuminator, who was widely praised for his work.
-He worked mostly in Milan and Lombardy, and was employed by the Visconti family, rulers of Milan.
-Michelino's work follows the traditions of the Lombard School, and maintains the Trecento style.
+1455) was a notable fifteenth-century Italian painter and illuminator, who was widely praised for his work.
+He worked mostly in Milan and Lombardy and was employed by the Visconti family, rulers of Milan.
+Michelino's work follows the traditions of the Lombard School and maintains the Trecento style.

 Personal life

 Michelino was born in 1388 and died sometime after 1450.
 It is believed that he is referred to in some documents from the period by the name Michele da Pavia, as he lived in Pavia at the beginning of his career, where he left some frescoes inside the Visconti Castle.
 Michelino lived in Milan from 1439 until his death, where he worked for the Viscontis, rulers of Milan.
-When his patron, first Duke of Milan Gian Galeazzo Visconti died and Giovanni Maria Visconti fell into power, Michelino moved to Venice and Vicenza to avoid Giovanni's difficult reign.
+When his patron, the first Duke of Milan Gian Galeazzo Visconti, died and Giovanni Maria Visconti came to power, Michelino moved to Venice and Vicenza to avoid Giovanni's difficult reign.
 In Venice, Michelino was in contact with painter Gentile da Fabriano (Gentile di Niccolò di Massio).

 Michelino had a son, Leonardo, who was also a manuscript illuminator and worked between 1428 and 1488.
-Leonardo’s work includes notable frescoes that remain in the church of Saint Giovanni a Carbonara in Naples, Italy.
+Leonardo’s work includes notable frescoes that remain in the church of San Giovanni a Carbonara in Naples, Italy.